bearpelican/lyft-perception-challenge/README.md

 To my knowledge and theirs, none of the other contestants knew of these bugs or at least used them to exploit the leaderboard.

 I have no hard feelings about being unable to submit my best answer.
 Throughout the process, Udacity was very responsive and understanding.
+Plus, whole competition was a great learning experience for me - which is what it's all about.

+#### Things I learned
+Evaluate your model with the exact same metrics the competition does
-This whole competition was a great learning experience for me.
-I've learned that you need to run and visualize your whole pipeline step by step.
-If you get lucky, you can catch a bug you never thought existed.
+Run and visualize your whole pipeline step by step.
+You never know where mistakes are hiding =)

 [//]: # (Image References)